Page viewed conversion metrics

 Because all of these URLs contain your-substring, clicks on the CSS selectors you specify on each page send events.

-1. Enter the Target URL.
+1. Enter the full URL or search pattern in Target URL.

 A page viewed conversion metric.